 To be honest when I first enrolled for my course I not really think about it too much.
 Which was good because I did not worry too much.
 I would say that I am fine in all the practical subjects.
 I only struggle with my thesis and the exams in the theoretical subject from time to time as I am not as fast as native speakers.
 Presentations in my first year was the scariest to me.
 But I am glad that our lectures forced us to do it as by now I am quite confident doing presentations in English.

 how was the application process?

 The overall application process for the university and the study visa is a lot of paper work.
 It took me 6 months from the first step to actually have my visa in my Passport.
 Don’t underestimate the work, nerves, tears and money that will go into this application.

-The first step was for me to get my German school reports official translated into english (100 eur per page).
+The first step was for me to get my German school reports official translated into english (100 eur per page – which can add up quite quickly).
 I then had to send the school reports with a copy of my passport etc. to SAQA in South Africa.
 They check your school reports and give you a yes or no if you are even allowed to study at a University in South Africa withe the current degree you hold.
 After I got the go from SAQA I applied at my university with a lot of paper work and my portfolio.
 After they accepted my application I was able to start applying for my visa.

 which visa do you have?

 I am on a three-year study visa, which is valid for the exact duration of my studies.